Rajpratik71/sheepdog-wiki/Home.md

 ## Release Plan

- * [0.5.4](https://github.com/collie/sheepdog/tarball/v0.5.4) is the latest version:
+ * [0.5.5](https://github.com/collie/sheepdog/tarball/v0.5.5) is the latest version:
-   - sheep: add support for using unix domain socket
-   - test: some spurious failures
-   - vditest: refine so that we can use it for benchmark tests
-   - logger: cleanup and improve performance
+   - journaling supprot
+   - one fatal deadlock during node change events fixed.
    - many bug fixes and cleanups

    See the [[changelog]] for more details.